Kava-Labs/kava/x/precisebank/README.md

 ## State

-The `x/precisebank` keeps state of the following:
+The `x/precisebank` module keeps state of the following:
 1. Account fractional balances.
 2. Remainder amount.
 This amount represents the fractional amount that is backed by the reserve account but not yet in circulation.
 This can be non-zero if